tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 This operation is useful for telling if numbers are odd or even, amongst other things.
 We will be diving more into types in the next chapter, but there are some number types that only hold whole numbers.
 This means that they will not interpret decimal values for you.
-Instead, the computer would evalute the operation like this (7/3 = 2).
+Instead, the computer would evaluate the operation like this (7/3 = 2).
 It will just throw away anything after the decimal place.

 ## What You Need To Know Prior